10

 Online Event

 Berthe Morisot (1841-1895) was a central figure in the Impressionist movement that revolutionized modern art with swiftly-brushed images of contemporary life.
-A core founder member of the group, she participated in all eight Impressionist exhibitions held between 1874 and 1886, apart from the fourth exhibition in 1879 which took place just five months after the birth of her daughter Julie.
+A core founder member of the group, she participated in seve of the eight Impressionist exhibitions held between 1874 and 1886, only missing the fourth exhibition in 1879 which took place just five months after the birth of her daughter Julie.

 THE ARTS SOCIETY ACCREDITED LECTURER